sfc-gh-boconnor/government_hackathon/README.md

 Welcome to Snowflake.
 Before we can continue with the lab, we will be sharing you a private data share.  in order to do this, we will need the account identifier of you newly created account.

+- Log out of Snowflake by clicking on your name at the bottom left hand side of the screen then press **Sign Out**

+- Sign back into your newly created account.
+This will ensure your account details for sharing purposes are populated.

 - Copy your account identifier.
 You will be able to access this by clicking on your name at the bottom left hand of the screen which opens a menu.
 Within the menu you will need to navigate to account, your newly created trial account which will reveal the details.
 Press the **copy** button as highlighted in the screenshot below to copy your account identifier to the clipboard.

     ![alt text](assets/image-34.png)

-- Open up the following google form and supply your account identifier with your full name and organisation
+- Open up the following google form in a new tab and supply your account identifier with your full name and organisation

     https://forms.gle/JXF4zSKZP6X26Unr6